morinlandon12/summer23-morinlandon12/lab_2/lab2/README.md

 Please note that the API /predict endpoint will only handle houses in the state of California, and will return an error for all other lat/long ranges.
 Additionally, errors will be returned for Median Income, Age of the House, Number of Rooms, Bedrooms, Population, and Occupancy if the inputs are not positive floats.
+For more information on this dataset, please refer to sklearn's documentation on the California housing dataset [here](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.fetch_california_housing.html).

 This API also allows users to pass their names to a /hello endpoint, which will return